w3c/webidl2.js/README.md

 Where the fields are as follows:

+* `type`: String indicating where this type is used.
+Can be `null` if not applicable.
 * `sequence`: Boolean indicating if it is a sequence.
 Same as `generic === "sequence"`.
 * `generic`: String indicating the generic type (e.g. "Promise", "sequence"). `null` otherwise.